Trainer Bios

 Adam Bodner, MA.

-Adam Bodner, MA, is a clinical psychology doctoral intern.
-He earned his B.A. in Psychology with a Minor in Business Administration at the University of Missouri and is completing his Psy.D. in Clinical Psychology at The Chicago School of Professional Psychology.
-Following his graduation in June, he will remain at the agency to complete his postdoctoral fellowship.
+Adam Bodner, PsyD, is a clinical psychology postdoctoral fellow.
+He earned his B.A. in Psychology at the University of Missouri and is completing his Psy.D. in Clinical Psychology at The Chicago School of Professional Psychology.
+Adam joined the agency for his doctoral internship in 2023 and has remained at the agency in a telehealth role.
 Adam has experience working with individuals of all ages, providing psychotherapy for individuals struggling with anxiety, depression, personality disorders, OCD, and trauma.
 His clinical focus also includes working with individuals who have caused sexual harm and those who struggle with anger and aggressive behavior.
-Adam is a committed life-long learner and upholds the values of empathy, integrity, and cultural humility.
+Adam is a committed life-long learner and upholds the values of empathy, integrity, and respect for all individuals.

 Elaine (Lanie) Parsons, MA